MistyCommunity/JavaScript-SDK/Skills/README.md

 ## Sample Skills

-1. __Roar__ - A basic skill that will roar like a lion when a person gets too close.
+1. __Skill-Roar__ - A basic skill that will roar like a lion when a person gets too close.
-2. __Wander__ - A skill that enables Misty to roam about the environment without colliding with obstacles.
+2. __Skill-Wander__ - A skill that enables Misty to roam about the environment without colliding with obstacles.
-3. __Explore__ - A skill that intelligently determines where to explore and expand Misty's map.
+3. __Skill-Explore__ - A skill that intelligently determines where to explore and expand Misty's map.

-## Community skills
+## Community Skills

 More to come.
 Stay tuned.